 Global modifiers

 These two modifiers can be used interchangably.
-The only difference is that skinName will not be reported by some system when dumping data in the console.
+The only difference is that skinName will not be reported by some systems when dumping data in the console.

 Material syntax